 Long-term care rider

+This rider is often used as a way to add long-term care insurance coverage to a life insurance policy.
 A long-term care rider provides monthly payments if the insured becomes confined to a nursing home or other long-term care facility.

-Learn More: How Does Long-Term Care Insurance Work?
+Learn More: Life Insurance With Long-Term Care

 Accidental death rider